amartinsan/Metagenomic_scripts/Bashscript/miscScripts.md

 	zcat *.fastq.gz | echo $((`wc -l`/4))

-To couant the number of sequence in different read files, for to cycle all .fasta or .fastq files
+To count the number of sequence in different read files, for to cycle all .fasta or .fastq files

-Count the total number of sequences present in each different read files

 	for i in *.fasta; do
 	grep -c "^>" $i;